sosy-lab/cpachecker/test/test-sets/solver-comparisons/README.md

 The included test-sets are also commonly used to benchmark which SMT solver is best suited for a chosen analysis.

+Benchmark definitions that include the suffix 'solver-test' define targeted SMT solver tests.
-Please note that some run-definitions in this folder use options that change the soundness, analysis encoding etc. This is acceptable for solver/analysis integration-tests, but benchmarking solvers for analyses or solver performance should be based on equal and/or sensible settings!
+They use options that change analysis soundness, encodings etc. and should not be used to benchmark analyses or solver performance.
-Integration-Test-Sets include the `integration` suffix.
-Further, the default hardware resources for integration-tests are often not suitable for performance comparisons!